 Beyond the Pill promotes access and equity in contraceptive health care.
 We build the research foundation to transform clinical care and patients’s lives worldwide.

 The Beyond the Pill research program investigates policy-relevant questions about reproductive health.
 Through research, we aim to improve contraceptive care in the US and globally through changes in access, care, and policy.
 Our research focuses on underserved populations, including adolescents and people in low-resource settings, with the goal of reducing health disparities and enhancing reproductive autonomy.
 We are an interdisciplinary team of clinician-scientists and social scientists, working together to make a real-world impact.

 Our research is guided by a commitment to:

 - Access: We experiment with new ways to improve access to the full spectrum of contraceptive options.

 - Autonomy: We believe in empowering patients to make informed and voluntary choices.

-- Equity: We are committed to reducing health disparities and improving health for all, regardless of age, race, ethnicity, income, or other social factors.
+- Equity: We are committed to reducing health disparities in the United States and globally.

 Access to Contraception

 We evaluate barriers to care and new approaches for improving access to contraception, especially for underserved populations, including adolescents and young adults.

-We conduct translational research to bring evidence to the forefront of clinical practice and policy change and have helped to transform the provision of long-acting reversible contraception and emergency contraception in the US and globally.
+We conduct translational research to bring evidence to the forefront of clinical practice and policy change and have helped to transform the provision of contraception in the US and globally.